cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-interfaces.md

         start: scripts/start_app.sh
 {%endhighlight%}

 Let's say that we use our `my_deployment_interface` on more than the `nodejs_app` node.
-And while on all other nodes the last operation to be executed is the `verify` operation, we'd like to have a `start` operation for the `nodejs_app` node specifically which will run our application after it is deployed.
+While on all other nodes the last operation to be executed is the `verify` operation, we'd like to have a `start` operation for the `nodejs_app` node specifically which will run our application after it is deployed.

 Here, we've declared the `start` operation and mapped it to execute a script specifically on the `nodejs_app` node.